Jump to section

 Some types of mulch are considered safer than others; mulch made from cedar, for example is a common alternative, however, ingestion could still involve a risk of mold or obstruction.
 Untreated wood chips, leaves, and pine needles are all used in the garden but if you have a pet who may ingest large amounts of any of these alternatives, they may not be ideal either due to gastrointestinal irritation or obstruction.

-Cocoa mulch poisoning may exhibit signs within 6 to 12 hours of ingestion
+Those who develop Cocoa mulch poisoning may exhibit signs within 6 to 12 hours of ingestion

-If you suspect that your pet has eaten cocoa mulch, or if you have any other type of mulch in your garden and you know that your pet has been consistently grazing on it, call your veterinarian for an appointment without delay.
+If you suspect that your pet has eaten cocoa mulch, or if you have any other type of mulch in your garden and you know that your pet has been grazing on it, call your veterinarian for an appointment without delay.
 All risks associated with mulch toxicity can become serious.
 Do not wait for symptoms to appear.
 If possible, bring a sample of the mulch to the veterinarian clinic.
 Product packaging is always very helpful if available.

 Testing will depend on the clinical signs that your pet is displaying when he arrives at the clinic.
 Any information you can provide will be important such as recent illnesses, toileting habits, appetite, and activity level.
 Standard tests will include blood tests to verify the function of the organs (kidney, liver, pancreas), and to provide baseline markers for electrolytes and enzymes levels which will be monitored throughout treatment.
 Blood tests can also reveal the possibility of underlying disease processes that could complicate the poisoning.